Michael Puscar: GITP Ventures

 Following the acquisition of Yuxi Pacific, Puscar founded GITP Ventures, a venture capital firm based in South America.
 Through GITP, Puscar invested in more than 6 Colombian companies, including "Colombia Focus", "Publicize", and "IPSUM Clinical", among others.
 The first investment made by GITP was in software company Lex Paradigm.
 The company was acquired less than two years later in January 2014.

 Miguelo Romano

 In 2014, Puscar co-founded Miguelo Romano, the world's first and only provider of blade and bullet resistant consumer clothing that is lightweight.
 Puscar was interviewed by Vice Media regarding the company.

 Other Ventures

 In 2017, Puscar launched Oiga Technologies.
 Oiga is a professional services firm focused upon emerging technology.
 In May 2023, Oiga Technologies was acquired by 10Pearls, a move that significantly boosted high-tech software development in Colombia.
 This acquisition also allowed 10Pearls to expand their advanced emerging technology capabilities in the Latin America region.
 The acquisition marked Puscar's third successful sale of a software company in Colombia.

 In 2020, Puscar co-founded and invested in NPCx, a software company using artificial intelligence to create more realistic 3D animation in video games.
 In August 2023, NPCx received a $3 million dollar seed round investment from Kakao Investment.

-In recent years, Puscar has emerged as an ardent advocate for the use of artificial intelligence (AI) in emerging markets, seeing it as a key driver for equitable growth and innovation.
-He believes that AI has the potential to significantly enhance access to essential services and improve the quality of life in countries like India, Bangladesh, and across the African continent.
-Puscar posits that AI is not just a technological advancement for the elite but a transformative tool that democratizes opportunities, enabling a wide range of industries to innovate and scale.
-His insights underscore the importance of AI in bridging developmental gaps and fostering economic progress in these regions.